isaackoi/Top-100-UFO-Cases/_pages/UFO - Top 100/Washington National sightings 1952.md

 ---
-description: The summer of 1952 marked what many consider one of the most significant and widely publicized UFO incidents in American history.
-Over two consecutive...
-layout: default
 title: 'The 1952 Washington National Sightings: A Critical Examination of the "Invasion of Washington"'
 permalink: /ufo-top-100/washington-national-sightings-1952/
-date: '2025-04-17 12:09:26 '
+date: '2025-04-17 16:08:16 '
 image: /assets/images/UFO - Top 100/Washington National sightings 1952-Full-Text.svg
+description: 'Exploring The 1952 Washington National Sightings: A Critical Examination of the "Invasion of Washington" within the context of UFO - Top 100.'
 ---

 ---